wguyman/mixedreality/Docs/troubleshooting-windows-mixed-reality.md

 Verify you have fresh batteries in the device.
 Controller buzzing 3 times and shutting down indicates critical battery.
 If the issue persists, perform [device recovery](troubleshooting-windows-mixed-reality.md#device-recovery) to reset the controller back to factory settings.

-### I'm trying to pair my controllers, but they never show up in the “Add a new device menu” in Bluetooth Settings
+### I'm trying to pair my controllers, but they never show up in the "Add a new device menu" in Bluetooth Settings

 Check that you do not have controllers paired already, remove them and try again.
 If problem persists reboot PC and try again.''
 If that fails, consult the [Bluetooth Best Practices](troubleshooting-windows-mixed-reality.md#bluetooth-best-practices) section